-And then, as if on cue, Monday hits and something happens.
+And then, as if on cue, Monday hits and something happens that I didn’t anticipate.
 Every Monday it’s something different.
 This Monday I was reminded by my son’s teacher about his Parent/Teacher conference on Wednesday.
-Fine.
-Sure.
-No biggie, I miraculously got a time slot around the same time that we typically drop off every day.

-Jack doesn’t seem to have a single swimsuit that fits him.
+Jack doesn’t have a single swimsuit that fits him.